Dimara-Delmar/Stock-Analysis/README.md

 However, the disadvantages of working with pre-existing code is the possibility of running into issues with debugging and errors.
 Since we’re not starting from the beginning, it can be difficult to understand where exactly the code is going wrong- If it’s something that that was added, or if the new things are just conflicting with old things in the code.
 This can be an even bigger issue when working with code that isn’t your own, making it hard to understand what the original code might be trying to do and how it can be fixed.

-When refactoring the original VBA script, I found that working with pre-existing code helped in the fact that the code provided was already working, and since I know how it was written, it gave me a good idea on what needed to change to make it run more smoothly.
-The problems arose when I tried to change things.
+When refactoring the original VBA script, I found that working with pre-existing code helped in the fact that the code provided was already working, and since I know how it was written, it gave me a good idea on what needed to change to make it run more smoothly. unfortunately, I still ran into issues when I tried to edit and add things to the code.
 There was one specific issue that kept popping up and I don’t know how it got there or how it can be fixed.
 Sometimes when I run the refactored code, it gives me an entirely different run time for both years than it originally did.
 For example, it will say “This code ran in 8.398 seconds for the year 2017” instead of the original 0.108 seconds.